jhan0127/ExData_Plotting1/proj_desc.md

 ##My Coursera project description
 ###You may find the materials to grade in the following folders.
-* 4 Figures are located at "My Figure" folder.
-* 4 Codes are located at "My Code" folder.
+* 4 Figures and 4 Codes (for reproduction) are paired under the same file name.
+And it is located under "My_porject" folder.